FWDSEC/burp-auto-gql/README.md

 3. Search filter for queries.
 5. Allow for user to manually alter injection points visually.
 6. Allow for payload transformations (base64, etc.)

+## Acknowledgements
+1. The transformation on Introspection response, into requests comes from the wonderful inQL extension for Burp.
+For this reason I have included their Apache license.
+My plan is to eventually implement my own version of this.
+Not because it isn't awesome, or because I'm afraid of losing street cred, but because I have some specific needs that will eventually require me to rewrite it.